AP-94/100DaysOfSwiftUI/README.md

 # 100DaysOfSwiftUI

-Here you will find my journey through the "100 days of swiftUI" course of Paul Hudson, from HackingSwift.<br/>
+Here you will find my journey through the "100 days of swiftUI" course of Paul Hudson, from HackingWithSwift.<br/>
 Here is the link of the free course -> https://www.hackingwithswift.com/100/swiftui

 ## Current Status
-Final update 05/09/2021.
+🚨 Final update 05/09/2021.\
-Day 100 of 100 days of the course.
-Course Completed :D!
-Enjoy my journey.
+✅ Day 100 of 100 days of the course.
+Course Completed :D!\ 👨🏻‍💻 Enjoy my journey.

 ## Projects